Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you want to see things just as they are, then you yourself must practice just as you are."
+> "A man, as a general rule, owes very little to what he is born with - a man is what he makes of himself."
-> — **Dogen**
+> — **Alexander Graham Bell**

 ---